heptarch/heptarch.github.io/drafts/demon.md

 third, and a cantilevered armature covered in coils and hissing ribbons of piping leaned forward, as if bowing.
-The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the apostles orbiting the son.
+The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin.
-But then the teardrops lengthened inward into spikes, and cruelly pierced the ball at its corners; Susan gasped, a betrayal beyond anything in the scriptures.
+But then the teardrops lengthened inward into spikes, and cruelly pierced the ball at its corners; Susan gasped.
-The spikes pushed through to the opposite side, and the whole figure convulsed, dancing into new, more convoluted patchworks, the ball concealed by its assailants.
+The spikes pushed through to the opposite side, and the whole figure convulsed, dancing into new, more elaborate patchworks.
+The ball was swallowed up by its assailants.

 A devilish shape, she concluded, grinning, and switched it off.